What is a cost estimator?

 Build a professional network

-Networking can open up new opportunities and provide valuable insights from fellow professionals in the industry.
-Joining relevant professional associations and online forums can help you connect with peers and stay current on the latest industry trends and changes.
+Networking opens up new opportunities and provides insights from peers.
+Join professional associations and online forums to connect with others in the industry and stay informed about the latest trends and developments:

 Strive for professional certifications